Overqualification

 Overqualification is the state of being educated beyond what is necessary or requested by an employer for a position with the business.
 There can often be high costs for companies associated with training employees.
 This could be problematic for candidates resulting in failure to secure employment for the position in question.
 Employers foresee costs related to hiring such “overqualified” candidates.
 When seeking employment, candidates should consider providing explanation to potential employers as to why they are seeking a position that requires less skill, education and therefore less pay than their education and experience qualify the candidate for.

-Economy’s markets and recessions have been known to affect the demand for skilled employees.
-As immigration has been on the rise, particularly in North America, this has resulted in an increase in the proportion of overqualified employees exceeding the demands of the positions within a majority of employment throughout many sectors.

 As a euphemism

 The concept of overqualification is often a euphemism used by employers when they do not want to reveal their true reasons for not hiring an applicant.
 The term "overqualified" can mask age discrimination, but it can also mask legitimate concerns of an employer, such as uncertainty of an applicant's ability to do the job, or concerns that they only want a job on a temporary basis, while they seek another more desirable position.
 Being overqualified also often means that a person was asking for too high a salary.
 "Overqualified" can also be used to describe a resistance to new technologies, or a pompous approach.

 In the definition above, which states that an overqualified person may take a job to gain knowledge and leave the company, this could also apply to all other employees of the same company.
 The term overqualified, in any definition, should be considered as a subjective term developed by the person doing the evaluation of the applicant based upon their point of view which may in itself be biased.
 An overqualified applicant, willing to take a lower-level, lower salaried position may bring "added value", with formal education and training bringing a culture change to a stagnant organisation, or providing management with options to 'adjust' their workforce.
 When the decision to reject an application is not based upon factual or unbiased factors, discrimination has occurred.

 In the United States, the term "overqualified" has been found by the courts to sometimes be used as a "code word for too old" (i.e., age discrimination) in the hiring process.